 If you want your reviewers to submit their ratings within a certain period of time, you can add a start date and deadline for your reviewers to submit ratings.

-Under the “Rating field settings” section on the “Rating fields” page, press the “Add a deadline for ratings” button.
+On the Ratings page under Settings, press the “Add a deadline for ratings” button.
 Use the date and time pickers to choose your start date and deadline.

 If the rating period has yet to start, reviewers will be unable to add ratings.
 Similarly, if the deadline for rating has passed, reviewers will be able to see their previous ratings, but they won’t have the ability to edit them or add new ones.

 Screendoor lets you add descriptions to your numeric ratings, so you can explain what each number in the scale represents.